JoseRoca/WinFBX2/docs/Windows GUI/Windows Controls/CEdit Class.md

 ```
 #### Return value

-This message does not return a value.
+This method does not return a value.

 #### Usage examples